An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Wilderness Purification in Liberia

-Two and a half years in Liberia, a modern-day wilderness experience.
-The community strips away all that is false, forging foundational covenants: plant-based living, cultural sovereignty, and unwavering faith.
-The early plant-based covenant begins here.
+Two and a half years in Liberia become a modern-day wilderness experience.
+The community strips away old habits and strengthens cultural sovereignty, shared responsibility, and unwavering faith in the vision they carried.

 1969